-Brioche bread and butter pudding uses brioche bread or rolls are used in place of slices of normal bread used in a normal bread and butter pudding recipe.
+Brioche bread and butter pudding uses brioche bread or rolls in place of slices of normal bread used in a normal bread and butter pudding recipe.

 That twist takes the traditional English dessert of bread and butter pudding to a new level with the buttery richness of brioche bread.